Justification and Righteousness by Faith

 Faith, not law

 In Galatians, Paul was arguing against a legalistic heresy.
-In Galatians 3:2 he asks, "I would like to learn just one thing from you: Did you receive the Spirit by observing the law, or by believing what you heard?"
-The answer, of course, is that they received the Holy Spirit by faith, not by the law.
+In Galatians 3:2 he asks, “I would like to learn just one thing from you: Did you receive the Spirit by observing the law, or by believing what you heard?”
+They had received the Holy Spirit by faith, not by the law.

-He asks something similar in verse 5: "Does God give you his Spirit and work miracles among you because you observe the law, or because you believe what you heard?"
-The answer, of course, is that the Holy Spirit—and salvation—comes by faith, not by law.
+He asks something similar in verse 5: “Does God give you his Spirit and work miracles among you because you observe the law, or because you believe what you heard?”
+The answer is that the Holy Spirit—and salvation—comes by faith, not by law.

 “Consider Abraham,” Paul says in verses 6-7.
 “He believed God, and it was credited to him as righteousness.
 Understand, then, that those who believe are children of Abraham.”
 Paul is quoting Genesis 15.
 Through faith, we are children of Abraham.
 We inherit the promises that God gave to him.

-Notice verse 9: "So those who have faith are blessed along with Abraham, the man of faith."
+Notice verse 9: “So those who have faith are blessed along with Abraham, the man of faith.”
 Faith brings blessings.
-But if we rely on keeping the law, we will be condemned.
+But if we rely on our obedience, we will be condemned.
 We will fall short.
 But Christ saved us from that.
 He died for us.
-Notice verse 14: "He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit."
+Notice verse 14: “He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit.”